sevenmind/kaufmann_ex/README.md

 ### Supervision Tree

-To Use Kaufmann start by adding it to your supervision tree
+To Use KaufmannEx start by adding it to your supervision tree

 ```elixir
 defmodule Sample.Application do